Parkland students start school year with tightened security

 “I am happy to be able to see all of my friends, but I have been very anxious about returning to school,” she said.
 “I’m scared of being at any school, not only Douglas, because I feel unsafe no matter how much security we have.”

-Samantha Deitsch spent Tuesday night texting about first-day jitters with her friends and wondering what her teachers would be like.
-She got a new backpack and is grateful she’ll be sharing a lunch period with a few friends.
+Deitsch, who spent her summer meeting with state lawmakers to advocate for gun safety, texted with her friends Tuesday night about first-day jitters and what their teachers would be like.
+She got a new backpack.
+She’s grateful she’ll be sharing a lunch period with some of them.
 But her friend Jamie Guttenberg, who was killed, won’t be with them.

 “The stress, the nerves, all that normal stuff is still there,” she said.
-“It’s like normal teenager stuff and at the same time it’s not normal teenager stuff.
+“It’s like normal teenager stuff and at the same time it’s not normal teenager stuff.”

-Deitsch, also 15, spent the summer meeting with state lawmakers to advocate for gun safety, and says she’s grateful for the beefed-up security, but like Siccone, she says “there’s literally no place that I am every day that I feel 100 percent safe and the thought doesn’t go through my head that someone could come in with a gun.”
+School Superintendent Robert Runcie said the school now has two wellness centers, along with a team of counselors, social workers and therapy dogs brought back at the students’ request.
+“It feels like it happened yesterday, so there’s a lot of emotion going on.
+It’s still a challenging time for students and faculty.”

+Marcos Aguirre, 16, said he tries not to think about that day, and is trying to move forward.

 The case against shooting suspect Nikolas Cruz continues in court, where the Broward County school board wants a judge to hold the South Florida Sun Sentinel in contempt, and other issues involving evidence and a trial date could come up at a Wednesday hearing.